thefrontside/bigtest/website/docs/docs/interactors/3-locators-filters-actions.md

 You can add multiple filters to your own Interactors, as covered in the next article.

-## Filters can be used on their own
+### Filters can be used on their own

 If you prefer, you can omit the locator and just use a filter:

 ```js
 Button({ id: 'submit-button-1' }).exists();
 ```

+### What can you use for a filter?

+The filters available are defined by each interactor, so look at the API docs for the built-in interactors or the code for your own interactors to know what is available.

+One limitation is that mutable APIs such as `NodeList` cannot be used in a filter.

 ## Actions